 Truck drivers sometimes also stop on the highway to prepare for an unsafe U-turn or when pulling into or backing out of a driveway.
 While it is the responsibility of the truck driver performing the maneuver to avoid causing a crash, many truck drivers fail to realize this responsibility and feel that other drivers should watch out for them.

 Despite the fact that truck drivers are at fault for such accidents, the claims are usually highly contested by the insurance companies.
-You shouldn’t be surprised if your claim is denied initially.
+You shouldn’t be surprised if your claim is initially denied.
 Although the insurance company is going to deny liability, it doesn’t mean that you shouldn’t pursue the claim further.
-If liability is denied, then the insurer will not negotiate with you, and you are left with only one option–file a lawsuit.
+If liability is denied, then the insurer will not negotiate with you, and you are left with only one option – file a lawsuit.
 If the insurance company sees any merit in your claim and is worried about losing in court, they may offer you a settlement.

 In a case like this, it’s in your best interest to hire the services of a competent St. Louis truck accident lawyer, who can assist you with negotiations, and help recover adequate damages for your injuries.